Robin Hood in Kloof Street has basket lunch deals every day

 Ramadan is also about giving to the less fortunate.
 One of our favourite sights during Ramadaan is kids walking from house to house, bringing a plate of koekies to their neighbours.
 This is an important part of Ramadaan, which ensures everyone has something on the table to break their fast with at sunset.
 It is these kinds of gestures which kept communities together during times of struggle.

 “Islam teaches us to care for our neighbours, to make sure that we all have something to break our fast,” says Abed.
 “Even beyond Ramadan, we must have a heart to help those who need assistance and care.”
 But this year, under lockdown, communities won’t be able to visit neighbours’ homes.

 The community will now have to rely on online charities that would be able to safely and effectively distribute to less fortunate individuals and the poorer communities.
 People can donate to organisations like Muslim Hands, Islamic Relief and the Mustadafin Foundation.
 Follow them on social media and find out how you can help.

 By Daryn Wood

 Here's how to make an authentic Cape Malay Breyani recipe.

-Use our events section for an up-to-date overview of what’s happening in the city, ‘burbs and dorpies.
-Join our newsletter and get quick access on the go by adding us to your mobile home screen for the ultimate guide to discoveries in Cape Town.
+Use our events section for an up-to-date overview of what’s happening in the city, suburbs and dorpies.
+Join our newsletter and add us to your mobile home screen for the ultimate guide to discoveries in Cape Town.